 I had a rhinoplasty done by Dr. Dickinson and could not be more pleased with my results and overall experience.
 From my first consultation until months post-op, there is no other surgeon I think could have provided me the care and attention I received.
 I have never met another physician who visibly cares about his work to this level and who always cares about the patient and their needs.
 My results turned out stellar and I really achieved the results I was seeking.
 Prior to the surgery, everyone discouraged me and said I did not need it but I am beyond happy I had it done and by the best surgeon.
 From his bedside manners to the results, there is no other cosmetic surgeon I would ever go to other than Dr. Dickinson.
 I absolutely love my new nose, it’s such a big change but done so naturally that it doesn’t look like a “fake” nose which is common after this type of surgery.
 And, it’s still changing and looking better everyday months later just like Dr. Dickinson said it would.
 Dr. Dickinson’s knowledge, care, patience, understanding, performance, and follow-up is exactly what you want in a surgeon.
 He definitely was more than I could’ve expected and I will forever be grateful to him."

-Dr. Dickinson performs a significant amount of Secondary Rhinoplasty surgeries.
-The secondary rhinoplasty is challenging in that an open rhinoplasty will be performed in an already operated or scarred environment.
+Dr. Dickinson performs a significant amount of Revision Rhinoplasty surgeries.
+The revision rhinoplasty is challenging in that an open rhinoplasty will be performed in an already operated or scarred environment.
 Often times grafts will be needed of fascia, cartilage, or skin and cartilage.